p-apirath/kong-api-appgw/README.md

 # KONG API GATEWAY
-kong-api with force redirect http to https and konga as admin UI for kong
+kong-api with force redirect http to https and konga as admin UI for kong-alpine
+- kong support postgres:9.6 only
 - kong port list:
   - port `8080` force redirect to `443`
   - port `8000` direct to backend with http only